Fourier transform: Quantum mechanics

 Physically realisable states are L^{2}, and so by the Plancherel theorem, their Fourier transforms are also L^{2}.
-(Note that since q is in units of distance and p is in units of momentum, the presence of Planck's constant in the exponent makes the exponent dimensionless, as it should be.)
+(Note that since q is in units of distance and p is in units of momentum, the presence of the Planck constant in the exponent makes the exponent dimensionless, as it should be.)

 Therefore, the Fourier transform can be used to pass from one way of representing the state of the particle, by a wave function of position, to another way of representing the state of the particle: by a wave function of momentum.
 Infinitely many different polarisations are possible, and all are equally valid.
 Being able to transform states from one representation to another by the Fourier transform is not only convenient but also the underlying reason of the Heisenberg uncertainty principle.